DesktopECHO/kWSL/README.md

 - WSL1 Doesn't work with PolicyKit.
 Enabled kdesu for apps needing elevated rights (plasma-discover, ksystemlog, muon, root console.)
 - Patched KDE Activity Manager to disable WAL in sqlite3.
 KDE Lockscreen is disabled.
 - Rebuilt xrdp 0.9.13 thanks to Sergey Dryabzhinsky @ http://packages.rusoft.ru/ppa/rusoft/xrdp/
-- Current versions of Chrome / Firefox / Konqueror do not work in WSL1; Mozilla Seamonkey is included as the 'official' stable/maintained browser
+- Current versions of Chrome / Firefox / Konqueror do not work in WSL1; Mozilla Seamonkey is included as a stable/maintained browser.
+Working on getting Konqueror working.
 - Installed image consumes approximately 3 GB of disk space.
 - Apt-fast was added to improve download speed and reliability.
 - KDE uses the Breeze-Dark theme and Windows fonts (Segoe UI / Consolas)